Bombardment of Algiers (1682): Attack on Algiers

 On 13 September, the corsair captains managed to manoeuvre their ships so as to threaten the French position.
 Shortly afterwards, with bad weather making it impossible for the French to hold their positions, they were obliged to abandon the bombardment and retire to France.

 Aftermath

-The outcome of the operation is difficult to assess.
 Around 500 Algerians were killed, and fifty buildings demolished.
-The French fleet succeeded in inflicting serious damage on the port and city of Algiers, without suffering any major losses itself, and it had forced the Dey to sue for peace.
-However Duquesne's mission had been to secure Dey's complete submission, which time and the weather had not permitted.
-When Louis XIV learned on 11 October that the mission had not achieved its aim, he made his displeasure clear.
-He nevertheless realised the overwhelming effect that relatively few bombs - some 280 - had had on the city.
-During the French bombardments which followed, in 1683, 1684 and 1688, Duquesne and then Tourville, would force the Dey to free all the Christians he held in slavery, but they did not succeed in corsair war waged by the Regency of Algiers against European merchant vessels in the Mediterranean.

-The Jews of Marseilles were suspected of passing warnings to their co-religionists in Algiers about the impending French assault, and this led to their being temporarily expelled from the city.
+The Jews of Marseilles were suspected of passing warnings to their co-religionists in Algiers about the impending French assault, and this led to them being temporarily expelled from the city.

-The next year, Duquesne sailed again to bombard Algiers for the second time (see Bombardment of Algiers (1683)).
+The next year, Duquesne sailed again to bombard Algiers for the second time in 1683.